Frugal living is our way of living. We pinch pennies where ever we can to live debt free. Here are our tips and tricks for living on the cheap.

 This Japanese Knot Bag is all the rage right now, make one in less than an hour and wear it out for the evening or take it shopping tomorrow!
 Simple Japanese Knot Bag The Japanese have a way with beautiful design.
 This fabric handbag is no exception!
 It is simple and sleek in construction.
 It would be beautiful in any array of colors or fabrics.
 Wear it to the grocery store, take it to school, bring it to the theater or even the symphony.
 You will have compliments every where you go, I promise!
 I have joined a number of sewing groups on Facebook.
 Since I have been sewing for so long it’s easy for me to put projects together without really thinking a lot about it.
 Being in a group of people who are learning to sew has been good for me.
 It’s helped me see things in a different light.
 Most people like simple projects and want simple patterns and simple directions to go with them.
 This bag is no exception.
 Simple and beautiful.
 The floral fabric in this project is 100 percent cotton.
 It is none other than the Hoffman Challenge Print of the year.
 If you aren’t familiar with the Hoffman Challenge, it’s a sewing and design contest put on each year by Hoffman Fabrics of California.
 I have always dreamed of submitting a design for this challenge in quilting, apparel design or home decor creations.
 I missed the deadline yet again this year, but I still purchased the fabric as you can see.
 Maybe… Read More »

 Stenciling is a great way to transform a room and get a custom look for a budget price.
 Here are some of my favorite stenciled wall ideas from around the web to inspire your next project.
 This pretty blue stencil adds just the right amount of color.
 I can see myself wanting to hang out forever in this beautiful bathroom!
+You could use this technique as part of your fixer upper bathroom ideas.
 Learn how Diane created the illusion of wallpaper (without all the mess) over on In My Own Style.
+In fact, I think this is so great that it should really be in my list of top bathroom makeovers on a budget!
 Speaking of illusions, check this one out!
 Making it in the Mountains shares some great tips on how to achieve this popular cement tile look while sticking to your budget.
 Our son really enjoyed his stenciled brick bedroom.
 Sadly, it was left behind in a house we rented.
 Thankfully we have the pictures (and my tips and tricks to make your own brick wall) over at Designers Sweet Spot.
+If you want to go the full nine yards, you could also pair this with your very own diy window curtains.
 This blue paint behind the white stencil really makes the design pop while being very calming!
 Check out It All Started With Paint for some tricks on how to transform a room and accomplish your stenciling project as quickly as possible.
-The damask pattern of this stencil, in addition to the colors Allyson chose, add such a touch of elegance to this previously plain dining room.
-Head over to Domestic Superhero to see the before photo!
-I love our pantry.
-The stenciled walls really improve its appearance!
-You can read more on my blog, Designers Sweet Spot.
-Krista created this fun workspace for her sons to use for homework and projects.
-Stenciling seems like a great way to distinguish… Read More »
+The damask pattern of this stencil, in addition to the colors Allyson chose, add such a touch of elegance to… Read More »

 Here’s how to make your own cleaning supplies and save money in your household budget.
 Using a few simple ingredients you can clean just about anything in your house!
 How to Make Your Own Cleaning Supplies Have you ever tried to make your own cleaning supplies?
 We have found that we are very allergic to commercial cleaners.
 They make our noses stuffy, we sneeze, our eyes water and we even get rashes at times from coming in contact with them.
 It’s shocking how these everyday chemicals can affect our health without us even realizing it.
 We have never been healthier since we did away with all the chemical cleaners in our home.
 Here are my top three favorite homemade cleaning recipes.
 First of all, my cleaning kit has a pair of rubber gloves, several spray bottles, a microfiber dusting cloth, microfiber towels, and some essential oils in it.
 I keep all these items in a handy plastic tote to carry from room to room as I am cleaning.
 Here are a few other great ideas for cleaning just about anything with simple ingredients!
 1. All Purpose Cleaner 1/2 tsp.
 Baking Soda 2 tsp.
 Borax 1 tsp.
 Dish soap such as Dawn Dishwashing Liquid Lemon or Orange Essential Oil 2 cups hot water Mix all ingredients in a large bucket.
 Use with a sponge, microfiber towel or mop.
 This mild solution is great for washing floors, walls and general cleaning.
 If you prefer a scented batch, add a few drops of lemon or orange essential oil to the batch.
 You can purchase Borax in… Read More »